paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-01-18-heres_to_the_doctor.md

   country-name: United Kingdom
 summary: Dr. James Paul Dicks, 1980-2017
 category:
-- personal
+- Personal
-- friends
+- Friends
-- in_memoriam
+- In memoriam
 ---
 Aged 13, and having recently moved to the West Midlands from Surrey, I was the new kid at school with a funny sounding accent and below average height.
 If adolescence wasn’t enough to be getting on with, this confounding and unsettling situation had to be dealt with as well.